 A couple of recurring themes here but really, buying local and seasonal is a no-brainer:

-- Farmers’ markets are an outdoor activity (not a hustle to the front of the que) which means they don’t require the use of large refrigerating or heating units or excessive halogen lighting.
+Farmers’ markets are an outdoor activity (not a hustle to the front of the queue) which means they don’t require the use of large refrigerating or heating units or excessive halogen lighting.

 Here’s a few more solid justifications to give your local farmers’ market a try:

 - The vibe: It’s such a regenerating way to ease into the weekend as market goers and stall owners are generally in a great mood every week.
 Stall owners are bright and chatty and love giving advice on how best to use (and, of course, eat!) their produce.
 It’s been fun starting to get to know them and there’s a real sense of community.

 - Taste: Produce bought at a farmers’ market will almost always taste better.
 Try it.
 Buy a standard orange, apple, carrot or whatever from the grocery store and the local farmers’ market and perform a blind taste test.
 Warning, doing so will most likely turn any future food buying escapade at the grocery store into buyers remorse.

 - Variety: They say variety is the spice of life and we tend to agree.
 There are so many more options at a farmers’ market than a general grocery store.
 You can almost always find something you’ve never tried before (see our comment below on the mushroom guy!) and mixing it up by eating a diversity of nutrient dense food is not only healthier but also a pleasure.

 - Supporting local farmers: You’re supporting local farmers and producers who are most likely providing work for other locals, who all, in turn, spend much of their hard earned $ on the local economy.
 This sounds way more beneficial than using our purchasing power to support some giant GMO food conglomerate who’s maximizing yield at the expense of our health and environment.